 Intervention

+Explanation for the choice of comparators {6b}

+The control will be standard care, meaning no formal trauma life support training.
+Standard care varies across hospitals in India, but trauma patients are initially managed by casualty medical oﬀicers, surgical residents, or emergency medicine residents.
+They are mainly first- or second-year residents who resuscitate patients, perform interventions and refer patients for imaging or other investigations.

 Intervention description {11a}

 The intervention in this study is the ATLS® training, (12) a proprietary 2.5-day course teaching a standardised approach to trauma patient care using the concepts of a primary and secondary survey.
 The programme was developed by the Committee of Trauma of the American College of Surgeons.
 The course includes initial treatment and resuscitation, triage and interfacility transfers.
 Learning is based on practical scenario-driven skill stations, lectures and includes a final performance proficiency evaluation.